 - All you need to know is the most basic of math when you begin to crochet.
 And when I say basic I mean “1,2,3,4,5”.
 You just need to know how to count

 - If you ever get stuck.
 There are tons of YouTube videos online to help.
 When I learned how to crochet in the 80s, I didn’t have that luxury.
-Information is at your fingertips.
+Now, the information is at your fingertips.

 - Once you learn the 4 basic stitches you are no longer a newbie.
 People will claim to be a newbie crocheter for years, not realizing what they can do with it.
 All it takes is a good pattern to follow.